 Managing the fund

-The freedom to exploit global opportunities
+The freedom to meet objectives

-The three types of investment strategies
+The three investment strategies

 1. Market strategies to generate income